selimonat/Realtime_GPS_Logger/README.md

 For installation of MQTT broker, the great source of information is here `https://owntracks.org/booklet/guide/broker/`.

+You need to have both mysql client and server installed.

+Concerning the client side, the `Dockerfile` is taking care of the setting up of the Python client to the mysql database running on the host computer.

 # Check installation
 `python mqtt_python.py` should return